This week's New York Times Bestsellers (September 7th)

 More inexpensive ebook goodies!

-You can now download Jasper Fforde's Shades of Grey for only 1.99$ by following this Amazon Associate link.
+You can now download The Best of the Best, Volume 2: 20 Years of the Best Short Science Fiction Novels, edited by Gardner Dozois, for only 1.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: